4 Stress Management Tips for Journalists

 Utilize Your Network for Help

-Leaning on friends and family for support is difficult when many people are isolating and common gathering places are closed or require distance.
+Leaning on friends and family for support is difficult when many people are still isolating and dealing with their own stressors.
 But a strong social network can do wonders for your stress levels.
-Don’t hesitate to discuss your problems with your partner or another trusted family member or friend to help alleviate tension.
+Don’t hesitate to discuss your problems with your partner, a trusted family member or friend to help alleviate tension.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.